Appearance

 selectedIndexmodel reads and drives the carousel: dragging echoes the new index out (via Embla'sselectevent), and a consumer write scrolls the carousel (echo-guarded so a programmaticscrollTodoesn't ping-pong).
 The official wrappers surface the index via a one-wayselectlistener; you wire the write-back yourself. - A uniform 14-verb imperative handle (

-scrollNext/scrollPrev/scrollToIndex/reInitCarousel/canScrollNext/canScrollPrev/getSelectedIndex/scrollSnapList/scrollProgress/slidesInView/slidesNotInView/previousScrollSnap/getPlugins/getInstance) grabbed with each framework's native ref — identical on every target. - Two slide-source modes from one component — pass a
+scrollNext/scrollPrev/scrollToIndex/reInitCarousel/canScrollNext/canScrollPrev/getSelectedIndex/scrollSnapList/scrollProgress/slidesInView/slidesNotInView/previousScrollSnap/getPlugins/getInstance) grabbed with each framework's native ref, identical on every target. - Two slide-source modes from one component.
+Pass a

 What Rozie defers

 - React/Vue/Svelte/Solid depth on their home framework.
-The four official wrappers are mature, maintained, and idiomatic for their framework's own conventions (a React dev expects a hook; a Svelte dev expects an action).
+The four official wrappers are mature, maintained, and shaped to their framework's own conventions (a React dev expects a hook; a Svelte dev expects an action).
 On its home framework each is a perfectly good pick.
-Rozie's value is not "more than
+Rozie's value is the same component everywhere, with Lit and Angular getting an Embla component they otherwise lack.
+For anything outside the curated surface,

 Try it